NicknameAlwaystaken/Bounce-Climber/README.md

 ### Behavior

-[^bouncing]: By default player will be always bouncing with a set velocity, to change bounce height player is given vertical movement, but instead of bounce velocity it introduces gravity changes.
+By default player will be always bouncing with a set velocity, to change bounce height player is given vertical movement, but instead of bounce velocity it introduces gravity changes.
 This way player can levitate a bit or fall down faster.

 ### Controls